sxzhang25/sxzhang25.github.io/_posts/2020-06-14-coded-bias-technologys-relationship-with-human-rights.md

 <h3>updates</h3>
 <ul>
 <li>6/15/2020: I just got recommended <a href="https://www.youtube.com/watch?v=jZjmlJPJgug">this John Oliver video</a> on Youtube, which happened to be uploaded 10 hours ago (as of this update).
-Very topical.</li>
+Quite the coincidence.</li>
 </ul>